 Brand Naming Considerations

 Brand Architecture: It represents the structure of the brand, including the relationship between corporate and product brands.
-Depending on the brand architecture, a company may choose family naming or individual product name.
+Depending on the brand architecture, a company may choose family naming or an individual product name.

 Target Audience: Who are you trying to reach with your product, and what kind of messaging will resonate with them?
 It will influence the tone and style of your product names, as well as the level of creativity you can use.